ashep29/confluence/README.md

-# confluence
+# Confluence
-Implementation of the Confluence and Confluence NMS algorithms
+Python implementation of the Confluence and Confluence NMS algorithms.